 This is a full-time program.
 Students should be prepared to devote the bulk of their time to it.
 The writing workshops are on-site only and do not have an on-line component.
-In both years students take a variety of courses; in the second, students also complete a thesis.
+In both years, students take a variety of courses.
+In the second year, students also complete a thesis.
 The thesis can be a novel, a work of creative non-fiction, a play, a collection of poems or short stories.

 Connecting with Saskatchewan’s community of writers, students work individually with a writer based on the complementary nature of the student’s project and the writer’s own style and genre.
 Saskatoon provides an environment that encourages the craft of writing.
 From a weekly-held poetry slam to independent theatre companies, twenty-five publishers, and award winning writers, literary arts are part of the city’s lifeblood.
-In 2013, the MFA in Writing launched the River Volta Reading Series, a student-run reading series in the community.
+In 2013, the M.F.A. in Writing launched the River Volta Reading Series, a student-run reading series in the community.

 It is not necessary to find a potential supervisor before you begin an application.
 You are though encouraged to browse the mentor section of our department website below.

 Tuition and funding

 M.F.A. students are eligible for a number of scholarships and assistantships.
 Some of these opportunities may require the student to provide assistance teaching undergraduate classes or maintain a certain average while in their program.